mohamed255255/SpamEmailFiltering/README.md

    5.Lemmatization: to reduces words to their base or dictionary form We didn’t need stemming because lemmatization is more generalized and more accurate

-   6. we applied word embedding to extracts meaningful features from text data, enabling ML models to learn patterns and relationships , word2vec and doc2vec are easy to train so I choose them over the others like Bert which is based on transformers and it will take time to
+   6.we applied word embedding to extracts meaningful features from text data, enabling ML models to learn patterns and relationships , word2vec and doc2vec are easy to train so I choose them over the others like Bert which is based on transformers and it will take time to